On the Harmonic-Mean of p-values

 Let’s parse them one at a time:

-Regarding Strong FWER control: Strong FWER control means that the probability of a false positive is under control, even in the presence of signal in some of the variables.
-This is not true for the HMP, because the null distribution of the HMP would differ in the presence of some signal.
+Regarding Strong FWER control: Strong FWER control means that the probability of any false positive is controlled, even in the presence of signal in some of the variables.
+This is not true for the HMP, because unless embedded in a closed testing procedure, HMP is a global test, and not a multiple test.
 Weak FWER control means that the probability of a false positive is under control, only if no variable carries signal.
 Wilson, however, does show that HMP offers more than weak FWER control.
 Because HMP is decreasing as more hypotheses are intersected, this means that if HMP rejects some conjunction hypothesis, then all the hypotheses in the closure of the conjunction will also be rejected.
-Wilson calls it strong control, but I think that “weak FWER control in selected subsets” may be more accurate.
+Wilson calls it strong control, but we think that “weak FWER control in selected subsets” may be more accurate.

 Here is an example in genetics.
 Based on SNP-wise p-values, a researcher declares genes A and B as significant.
-Weak FWER means the inference is valid only if there is no effects/associations anywhere in A, nor B, nor any other SNP outside of .
-Weak FWER in the selected means the inference is valid if there is no effects/associations anywhere in A,B. Effects/associations that are outside are allowed.
-Strong FWER means that inference on SNPs, within is valid, even in the presence of true associated SNPs within .
+Weak FWER means the inference is valid only if there is no effects/associations anywhere in A, nor B, nor any other SNP outside of \(A \cup B\).
+Weak FWER in the selected means the inference is valid if there is no effects/associations anywhere in A,B. Effects/associations that are outside \(A \cup B\) are allowed.
+Strong FWER means that inference on SNPs, within \(A \cup B\) is valid, even in the presence of true associated SNPs within \(A \cup B\).

 Readers familiar with neuroimaging will recognize that weak-FWER is exactly the type of guarantees provided when inferring on clusters using random-field theory.
 Indeed, the assumed null in cluster inference, a.k.a. topological inference, is that “there is no effect anywhere in the cluster”.
 In we called it the “Spatial Specificity Paradox”: the larger the cluster, the harder it is to pin-point the origin of brain activation.